-3) Right of revocation
+3) Right of withdrawal

-3.1 In principle, consumers are entitled to a right of withdrawal.
+3.1 Consumers are generally entitled to a right of revocation.

 4) Prices and terms of payment

 4.1 Unless otherwise stated in the Seller’s product description, the prices quoted are total prices which include the statutory value added tax.
-Any additional delivery and shipping costs will be stated separately in the respective product description.
+Any additional delivery and shipping costs will be indicated separately in the respective product description.

-4.4 If prepayment by bank transfer has been agreed, payment is due immediately after conclusion of the contract, unless the parties have agreed on a later due date.
+4.4 If prepayment by bank transfer has been agreed, payment shall be due immediately after conclusion of the contract, unless the parties have agreed on a later due date.

-5) Delivery and Shipping Conditions
+5) Delivery and shipping terms